dhelms1/plant_pathology/README.md

 ### Project Description:
 This project was taken from the [Kaggle competition](https://www.kaggle.com/c/plant-pathology-2020-fgvc7/overview/evaluation) for plant pathology.
 Misdiagnosis of the many diseases impacting agricultural crops can lead to misuse of chemicals leading to the emergence of resistant pathogen strains, increased input costs, and more outbreaks with significant economic loss and environmental impacts.
 In this project, we will use images of apple leaves to train a model that can correctly diagnose infected and healthy leaves.
 We will transform images in such a way that trains the model for real world data that would be submitted by a user (different brightness, angles, leaf positioning, coloring, etc.).

-Our initial goal wasa 95% accuracy, and after using EfficientNet b5 we were able to acheive an accuracy of **95.9%**.
+Our initial goal was 95% accuracy, and after using EfficientNet b5 we were able to acheive an accuracy of **95.9%**.
 An important note is that this project was created using Google Colab, so Drive must be mounted and formatted in the same directory paths specified in the project in order to use a personal machine to run the project.

 #### The focus of this project:
 - Formatting image directories to be used in *ImageFolder* and *DataLoader*.